This article was reviewed by the YOUCANIC editorial team.

-If your vehicle is not recognizing the key and displays a message such as “Key not recognized,” you most likely are using the wrong key or have a dead key fob.
+If your vehicle does not recognize the key and displays a message such as “Key not recognized,” you most likely are using the wrong key or have a dead key fob .
 Common messages we see on newer vehicles include “Key does not belong to vehicle” and “Key Not Recognized.”

-Other possible problems include the key being damaged (even if it unlocks the doors), a bad All Activity Module (AAM), or a faulty Electronic Ignition Switch (EIS).
+Other possible problems include a damaged key (even if it unlocks the doors), a bad All Activity Module (AAM), or a faulty Electronic Ignition Switch (EIS).

 Start by making sure that you have the correct key.
-If you have a keyless start option, remove the START button from the ignition and insert the keyfob in the ignition or press the START button with the key to start the engine.
+If you have a keyless start option, remove the START button from the ignition and insert the keyfob, or press the START button with the key to start the engine.

-You may have to hold the key next to the steering column on some models while you press START.
+You may have to hold the key next to the steering column on some models while pressing START.
 If you have a spare key, try starting the car with that key.
-Here are a few things you should try if you get this error message.
+You should try a few things if you get this error message.

 Wet Key

-If you dropped the key in the water or washed it with your laundry, the key may stop working.
+If you drop the key in the water or wash it with your laundry, it may stop working.
 Sometimes, allowing the key to dry for a few hours will let you start the engine.
 Remove the battery (and the circuit board when possible) from the key and allow the key internals to dry.

 Damaged Key